developer-zebra/developer-zebra-site/src/stagenow/2-10/stagingprofiles/index.md

 3. To stage devices from content stored on a server, check the "Host the Deployment Package Outside of StageNow FTP Server" and enter the server address and fully qualified file name (including path, see image above) of server-based content using the Source URI syntax.
 For more information and examples of this syntax, see the [Source URI](../csp/file/#source-uri) and [Examples](../csp/file/#examples) sections of the [File Manager guide](../csp/file).
 This feature supports HTTP, HTTPS, FTP and FTPS (FTP over TLS or SSL) protocols and basic authentication of URL-embedded credentials (**HTTP/HTTPS requires MX 7.0 or higher on device; FTPS requires MX 7.1 or higher**).

-4. Select the checkbox for PDF417 or Linear to specify the type of barcode for deployment, or choose Select All to select all bar code types.
+4. Select the checkbox for PDF417 or Linear to specify the type of barcode for deployment, or choose Select All to select all barcode types.

 5. Select Test to test the functionality of the profile before publishing.
-This generates a PDF of test staging bar code(s).
+This generates a PDF of test staging barcode(s).
 While this step is optional, it is important to determine whether the profile functions as intended before making it available to the operator(s) for staging devices.

     ![img](../images/Publish_BarCodeTab_Test.jpg)

 6. If the staging material functions properly, select "Publish" to publish the material for operator use.
-Note that the administrator can choose to publish only certain types of bar codes that were successfully tested, and publish the others when they are ready.
+Note that the administrator can choose to publish only certain types of barcodes that were successfully tested, and publish the others when they are ready.

 7. Enter staging instructions for the operator.